sindresorhus/awesome-scifi/readme.md

 #### [Permutation City](https://www.goodreads.com/book/show/156784.Permutation_City) (1994) *by [Greg Egan](https://en.wikipedia.org/wiki/Greg_Egan)* [4.1]

+With all the ideas contained in Permutation City, a typical Sci-Fi author would have written at least 5 separate books. - [@uraimo](https://github.com/uraimo)

 > In the not-too-distant future, technology has given birth to a form of immortality.
 The human mind can be scanned and uploaded into a virtual reality program to become a perfect electronic “Copy,” aware of itself.
 A new Copy finds himself forced to cooperate in scientific experiments with the flesh-and-blood man he was copied from.

 #### [Red Mars](https://www.goodreads.com/book/show/77507.Red_Mars) (1993) *by [Kim Stanley Robinson](https://en.wikipedia.org/wiki/Kim_Stanley_Robinson)* [3.8]